 What corporation or lobbyist would spend a dime on contributions or issue adds if it didn’t buy them an unfair advantage or access to the public purse?

-The next hurdle comes in the form of reluctant legislators who’s campaigns are, in every state in the nation, almost entirely dependent on contributions from the beneficiaries of their legislation.
+The next hurdle comes in the form of reluctant legislators whose campaigns are, in every state in the nation, almost entirely dependent on contributions from the beneficiaries of their legislation.

-Intentionally short enough to read while in the voting booth, it would be difficult to persuade voters that the things addressed in the 49 words shouldn’t be illegal.
-However the lack of in-depth definition in 49 words leaves much to the discretion of judges and juries which is likely to scare an otherwise reluctant Legislature into a compromise.
+The lack of in-depth definition leaves much to the discretion of judges and juries which may scare an otherwise reluctant Legislature into a compromise.
 The makers of the proposed petition have therefore drafted a 2,757 word alternative.
-If we collect enough signatures to insure that our 49 word petition is destined for the ballot, we will offer to withdraw it if the Alaska Legislature passes our proposed alternative.
+If we collect enough signatures to insure that our petition is destined for the ballot, we will offer to withdraw it if the Alaska Legislature passes our proposed alternative.

 The first time a U.S. Senator recuses him or herself from voting while explaining that to vote on the act under consideration would make him or her a criminal in their home state, will make national headlines.
 Citizens will mount initiatives in other states.
 If a handful of states pass similar legislation those Senators forced to forgo the wink and smile language of favor trading will soon force all of congress to abide by the same.